-OBJECTIVE VI.1 The County shall continue to provide vehicular and pedestrian access to County-owned activity and resource-based recreation facilities, as appropriate.
-Policy VI.1.1 The County shall maintain the number of access points to water oriented recreational resources for the County which will meet or exceed the level of service standards contained herein for resource- based water related activities.
-OBJECTIVE VI.2 The County shall continue to maintain accurate recreation activity/facility inventories so that accurate levels of service can be determined, based upon the recreation resources available to the County.
+OBJECTIVE VI.1 The County shall continue to provide vehicular and pedestrian access to County owned activity and resource based recreation facilities, as appropriate.
+Policy VI.1.1 The County shall maintain the number of access points to water oriented recreational resources for the County which will meet or exceed the level of service standards contained herein for resource based water related activities.
+OBJECTIVE VI.2 The County, every year as input to the revisions to the Capital Improvements Element, shall continue to prepare an inventory of recreation facilities and determine current levels of service, based upon existing population in order to determine the need for additional capital improvements to maintain the adopted level of service standards.
 Policy VI.2.1 The County shall establish and maintain cooperative policies with other units of government, the Florida Department of Environmental Protection, Water Management District, School Board and community organizations to meet recreation demands.
-OBJECTIVE VI.3 The County shall continue to require new subdivisions or re-subdivisions to allocate land for parks and recreation facilities so the County's recreation facilities are provided in quantities to maintain the adopted level of service standards for recreation as contained herein.
+OBJECTIVE VI.3 The County shall continue to require new subdivisions or re-subdivisions to establish recreation facilities consistent with the standards outlined below.
+Policy VI.3.1 The County hereby establishes the following level of service standards for resource based recreation facilities.